-- Create a standardized, consistent approach to managing directories and content on the internal SLR drive so that information available there is more easily retrieved.
+Create a standardized, consistent approach to managing directories and content on the internal SLR drive so that information available there is more easily retrieved.
 This work will include instituting appropriate archiving practices.
-(Lead: McHugh) (Update: December 2015) Jim Kammerer shared an update regarding appropriate archiving practices with the SLR-LD staff during one of our monthly meetings.
-Once the MSL website redesign is completed, we will look to the organization of the content on the SLR portal to inform our approach to managing and organizing directories and content on the SLR drive. - Create an internal tool using OneNote software to better manage internal communication and planning related to specific internal SLR efforts, such as news and announcements, reports and work plans and event planning.
-(Lead: McHugh)
+(Lead: McHugh) (Originally reported December 2015) Jim Kammerer shared an update regarding appropriate archiving practices with the SLR-LD staff during one of our monthly meetings.
+Once the MSL website redesign is completed, we will look to the organization of the content on the SLR portal to inform our approach to managing and organizing directories and content on the SLR drive.